ndodswor/Duda/README.md

     3. Re-name the page URLs for these pages (in manage pages, click the gear icon to the right of each page, then go to SEO & Settings and scroll down to 'page URL') to match their parent page's URL, but followed by an underscore and then the language extension.
-For example: about becomes about_en, gallery becomes gallery_en, et cetera.
+For example: about becomes about_es, gallery becomes gallery_es, et cetera.
 For the home pages, the page URL should just be the suffix (so the home page for spanish would be _es, for french would be _fr, etc.)
     4. Paste this script into the site's header (go to menu, then site settings, then header HTML)